bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 {
   "data": {
     "id": 14,
-    "name": "Buy product X or items from category Y get $10 off items from category Z", "created_from": "api",
+    "name": "Buy product X or items from category Y and get $10 off items from category Z", "created_from": "api",
     "customer": {
       "group_ids": [],